The Snow Queen 2: Plot

-A year after the Snow Queen was defeated by Gerda, Orm the troll has thawed out the rest of his kind and now lives with his grandmother Rosa and Gerda's pet white ferret Luta, works in the troll village as a miner.
+A year after the Snow Queen was defeated by Gerda, Orm the anteater-like troll has thawed out the rest of his kind and now lives with his grandmother Rosa and Gerda's pet white ferret Luta, works in the troll village as a miner.
 Orm takes an oath at Lake Gao never to tell another lie and from that moment his reflection comes to life and starts manipulating him into doing the wrong things, including lying.

 Upon being fired from his job after insulting the knight Arrog and facing eviction from his cottage, Orm is manipulated by his reflection into donning armor so he can take part in a competition to decide who will marry Princess Maribel.
 In order to impress the Princess and her uncle, the King, Orm lies about defeating the Snow Queen.
 However, Gerda, who had arrived at the village with her brother Kai and friend Alfida, overhear Orm's lies, leading to an argument between the two that culminates in Gerda leaving.

 Later, as Orm and Rosa are moving into the King's palace, the King says he feels as if he has seen Rosa before, to which she asks if she has changed that much over the years.
 Suddenly the North Wind appears and abducts Princess Maribel, causing the King to decree that whoever rescues her will marry her.
 Orm, joined by Arrog and the other warriors, set off to rescue the Princess, but Orm reluctantly abandons the others and arrives at Gerda's village, only to discover that her mirror has been stolen.
 Orm then sends Gerda a message asking her to meet him at the Black Cliffs.
 En route, Gerda, Kai and Alfida meet the trolls, who reveal that Orm had abandoned the troop.
 Gerda, disillusioned with Orm, sails off with the others, tearfully abandoning Orm at the cliffs.